Van Gaal named Netherlands head coach for third time following De Boer's departure

 Van Gaal has expressed his delight in an official statement, which reads: "Dutch football has always been close to my heart and national coaching is in my view a key position for the further advancement of our football.

-"Moreover, I consider it an honor to coach the Dutch national team.
+"Moreover, I consider it an honour to coach the Dutch national team.
 There is little time for the next qualifying matches, which are immediately crucial for participation in the World Cup.

 "By now I have already I have spoken to a number of players and the technical staff has been put together with the KNVB.
 I am very much looking forward to getting the job done together."